DataDog/documentation/content/log/explore.md

 A facet displays all the values expressed by an attribute or a tag.
 This is also a handle to easily filter over your data.

-A Facet helps you to break down your datasets over user(s), appname(s), etc ...
+A Facet helps you to break down your datasets over user(s), service(s), etc ...

 ### Create a Facet